LeeBigelow/Tarot-Reading-Web/README.md

 ```
 git clone https://github.com/LeeBigelow/Tarot-Reading-Web.git
 cd Tarot-Reading-Web
-firefox celtic-cross.html
+firefox index.html
 ```

 Nothing fancy.
-So far just Celtic-Cross, Five-Card-Story, or Ten-Card-Triangle layouts.
+A few simple layouts.
 Click on the deck to deal out the cards.
 Click on a card to flip and get some interpretation info.
 The top left has "Decks" and "Layouts" menus.
-You can switch decks at any time and have cards from different decks in the same layout.
+You can switch decks at any time and have cards from different decks in the same layout if that's way you roll.

 ## Embedded versions for phones